idvorkin/idvorkin.github.io/_td/recommender.md

 Great for folks who saw them as kids (now 40) and their kids who have watched them.
 In the middle group, they are boring.

 ### Similary between content and users

+#### How to measure similarity

+Given two things (people or items), how similar or different are they, 1 is the same, and 0 is not at all.

+There are multiple ways to measure, and depends on the representation of the thing, and the domain (#ml_art)

+- Jaccard Distance -
+- Pearson Correlation Coefficient
+- Cosine Similarity

 ### Collaborative Filtering